The Curious Link Between Estrogen, Mast Cells, and Histamine

 • Hormonal birth control because it causes estrogen excess and progesterone deficiency.

-Avoid histamine-stimulating foods such as alcohol and dairy.
-Read What dairy does to periods.
+Avoid histamine-stimulating foods such as alcohol and cow’s dairy.
+Read, listen, or watch What’s the story with dairy and periods.

 Histamine-containing foods: